-That’s why The Nature Conservancy is working with communities throughout Madang — an area slightly bigger than Massachusetts — to establish conservation-conscious enterprises.
-Please help us protect nature and help create the economic incentives that communities — the legal owners of the land — need to keep their forests healthy and safeguard their rights.
+That’s why The Nature Conservancy is working with communities throughout Madang, an area slightly bigger than Massachusetts, to keep their forests healthy and safeguard their rights for their future generations.

 The Nature Conservancy has identified 57 mammal species, 336 bird species, 423 butterfly species and 103 reptile and amphibian species likely to be found in the region.
 The province is also home to tree kangaroos, giant bandicoots, alpine wallabies and bougainville monkey-faced flying foxes, and botanical surveys have identified 973 species of plants in a single stretch of the province.

 That incredible diversity makes Madang’s preservation a priority—for Papua New Guinea and the world, for the Conservancy and you.
 For example, the province’s iconic fire-maned bowerbird—the country’s rarest bird—is found only in the lower-lying forests of the Adelbert Mountains.